 The emphasis of this project is documenting the innovations in hydrogen fueling and how well they meet customer needs.
 This includes analysis that captures the technology capability (such as back-to-back filling capability, impact of pre-cooling temperature, and radio-frequency identification of vehicles to allow unique fueling profiles) as well as the customer perspective (such as fueling times and rates, safety, and availability).
 Individual components, such as compressors, are evaluated with the available data to establish current status and research needs.
 Station locations are evaluated within the context of both available vehicles and future vehicles and their fueling patterns.
+NREL also uses the analysis results to support DOE in identifying trends from the data that will help guide DOE's R&D activities.

-Data analysis is performed on sensitive industry hydrogen fueling data in the NFCTEC, supporting DOE in identifying trends from the data that will help guide or supplement R&D activities.
+Data analysis is performed on sensitive industry hydrogen fueling data in the NFCTEC and recommendations are provided to DOE on opportunities to refocus or supplement R&D activities.
 Aggregation of the analyzed data allows for creation of composite results for public dissemination and presentation.
 Some existing CDPs from the previous learning demonstration are updated with new data, as appropriate.
-All this involves working with industry partners to create and publish CDPs that show the current technology status without revealing proprietary data.
+All this involves working with industry partners to create and publish CDPs that show the current technology status, without revealing proprietary data.
 Feedback to industry takes form in detailed data products (protected results) and provides direct benefit to them from the NREL analysis performed on their data.
-NREL will continue exercising the fueling analysis functionality of its Fleet Analysis Toolkit to preserve and archive a snapshot of the analysis results from each quarter.
-This allows a deeper level of results to be stored in an easy-to-access form within the NFCTEC.
+NREL will continue exercising the fueling analysis functionality of the NREL Fleet Analysis Toolkit to preserve and archive a snapshot of the analysis results from each quarter.
+This allows a deeper level of results to be stored in an easy-toaccess form within the NFCTEC.